Working out your correct weighting when Scuba Diving

 Once you have this good and you are descending slowly then you just need to add enough weight to counteract the buoyancy characteristics of the particular tank you are using.

-You need to be at the end of your dive with 500 psi / 50 bar in your tank.
+You need to be at the end of your dive with 500 psi / 50 bar in your tank (or whatever is your normal reserve).

 At the safety stop depth of 15 ft / 5 m you should be able to hold a neutrally buoyant stop with absolutely NO AIR in your BCD.